Josip Belušić: Velocimeter

 Belušić applied for a patent with the State Patent Office of Vienna in 1888, under the name Controllore automatico per vetture, because his device had other functions beside measuring speed.
 As mentioned, his device used electrical energy, measured the speed of the vehicle, and recorded the driving time and standing of the vehicle, the number of passengers and the passengers' time of entry and exit.

 The original patent is kept in the State Archives of Vienna.
 A copy of the patent is also housed at the Police Museum in Zagreb.

-It is not known how Belušić's invention wound up.
-The inventor probably had to invest more money to perfect his invention and then put it on the market.

-Belušić did not benefit of much funding, so his work fell into oblivion.
+It is unclear what happened with Belušić's invention.
+The inventor probably had to invest more money to perfect his invention and then put it on the market, but could not finance it, so his work fell into oblivion.
 Documents from the State Archives of Trieste testify to the founding of a company with the aim of presenting Belušić's invention in Paris, as well as Belušić's financial trouble and problems with his business partner.

 In the U.S. Patent Office's archives there is a copy of the original patent, a patent application dated December 16, 1890, and a report from the Patent Commission showing that fifty-six foreign inventors were included in the office's database in 1890.
 Among those registered in that year, under the patent application number 442849, there is Professor Belušić.
 Belušić's witnesses for his patent were Edmund J. Ussen and Otto Schiffer.